 A chiropractor may help address rib flare by utilizing spinal adjustments and manipulations to improve the alignment of the spine and ribcage.
 They can also advise on posture correction, exercises, and stretches to target the muscles involved in rib flare.

-Waist trainers do not correct rib flare.
+Waist trainers do not correct flare in the ribs.
 They may temporarily compress the waist area but do not address underlying muscle imbalances or posture issues that cause rib flare.
-Targeted exercises, proper posture, and core strengthening are more effective methods to correct rib flare.
+Targeted exercises, proper posture, and core strengthening are more effective methods to correct your ribs

 The bottom line